FIWARE/tutorials.Step-by-Step/docs/administrating-xacml.md

 #### Security Staff

 -   Can unlock the door at any time
--   Can ring the alarm bell before 9 a.m. or after 5 p.m.
+-   Can ring the alarm bell before 8 a.m. or after 5 p.m.
+UTC.
 -   Can access the **context broker** data at any time

 #### Mangement

 -   Have access to the price change area
 -   Have access to the stock count area
--   Can ring the alarm bell between 9 a.m. and 5 p.m.
+-   Can ring the alarm bell between 8 a.m. or after 5 p.m.
+UTC.
--   Can access the **context broker** data from 9 a.m. to 5 p.m.
+-   Can access the **context broker** data from 8 a.m. or after 5 p.m.
+UTC.

 As you can see some of the new rules now have a time element to them and are no longer simple Verb-Resource rules.